Alexandria's founded by Alexander

 In his search for the battlefield location, Michael Wood also talked to Lt General Sir Robert Fry, head of British Forces in Iraq, who was in charge of his security.
 The general is a historian and fervent admirer of Alexander the Great with his own views on the military aspect.
 He says that, in figures, the Battle of Gaugamela was perhaps the biggest in history until Napoleon!
 It decided the fate of Asia.

-The general also looks at the upcoming battle from Darius’ side and confirms that he had taken all necessary precautions.
+The general also looks at the upcoming battle from Darius’ side and confirms that he has taken all necessary precautions.
 He had a superior cavalry with heavier horses, had the strength of numbers, and the battle itself was well prepared.
 The plan of the Persian king was to breach the phalanx in order to break the cohesion of the Macedonian army at its center and then envelop the outnumbered Macedonians.
 Darius had not expected Alexander to stretch the army to his right and create an opening to ride straight at him.
 The battle was not about their numbers, the general continued, but it came down to the decisions of two individuals.

 These are fascinating statements and ideas.
 General Fry ends with words along the line of “Alexander’s idea of defeating the Persians may be his idea of linking the eastern and western empires by trade routes and by an army integrated in ethnic terms.
 These are extraordinary imaginative ideas!
 Alexander was a globalist.
 He would thoroughly understand the world today.”
 How true that is!